Hiking in Tasmania: Mount Field & Cradle Mountain Highlights

 Nelson Falls has a drop of 30 meters into the Nelson River.
 Tasmania, Australia

-Montezuma Falls: Chasing Tasmania’s Tallest Waterfall
+Montezuma Falls – Tasmania’s Tallest Waterfall

 The Montezuma Falls near the town of Rosebery on Tasmania’s West Coast, is truly amazing in many ways.
 Firstly, it was named after Montezuma (1466 1520), the Aztec emperor of Mexico, because the Silver Mining Company that held the lease was called Montezuma.
 Secondly, the track follows the path of a former tramway, adding a historical touch to the hike.
 Lastly, with a 104-meter drop, Montezuma Falls is the tallest waterfall in Tasmania, and the track takes you right to the base, gives a stunning view of the falls.
+The hike is an easy, graded 2.12 km loop, it took us about 3 hours walking through lush rainforest.

 Back to table of contents

-Easy Walks: The Cradle Valley Boardwalk to Dove Lake
+The Cradle Valley Boardwalk

 boardwalk1

-The Iconic Dove Lake Circuit: Best Views of Cradle Mountain
+Dove Lake Circuit Cradle Mountain Tasmania

-We loved walking through the cool temperate rainforest of ‘The Ballroom Forest,’ surrounded by myrtle, King Billy pines, and sassafras.
-It felt like walking through a cathedral.
-Along the circuit, we also spotted pandanis, the world’s tallest heath, reaching heights of up to 10 metres.
+We loved walking through the cool-temperate rainforest of the Ballroom Forest, surrounded by myrtle, King Billy pines, and sassafras.
+The experience truly felt like stepping into a majestic cathedral.
+Along the circuit, we also spotted pandani (Richea pandanifolia), the world’s tallest heath, which can reach heights of up to 10 metres.

 From Marion’s Lookout, we followed the Overland Track to Kitchen Hut where we had a break.
 Along the way, we had a fantastic view of the iconic Bluff Barn.
 A picturesque spot that’s often photographed from every angle.
 Then we descended via the Horse Track.